Photoshop Black and White Conversions – Gradient Map Tutorial

 In this third tutorial in the series, we'll learn how Photoshop's Gradient Map adjustment allows us to easily "map" the original colors in an image to the colors in a gradient.
 You could play around for hours with a Gradient Map coming up with all kinds of wild and crazy color effects, but for our purposes here, we're going to look specifically at how a Gradient Map makes black and white conversions a snap!
 (Get it?
 "Map", "snap"?
 It rhymes!
 Yes, I know, just get on with it.
 Geez.)

-Here's the image once again that I'm using throughout this series of tutorials:Get the PDF version of this tutorial!
+Here's the image once again that I'm using throughout this series of tutorials:Get all of our tutorials as print-ready PDFs!

 Step 1: Reset Your Foreground And Background Colors